junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I was an idiot," Dean laughs at himself quietly, "not seeing what it is.
 Or maybe I knew, all along, but never let myself see it."

 Rory glances at him.
-"I'm glad you figured it out, mate."
-He says sincerely.
+"I'm glad you figured it out, mate," he says sincerely.

 Dean ducks his head, "But how does that work out?"
 Because things are never easy and cut clean with them, aren't they?
 Even with that -- the new realization -- in mind, that still gotta be more trouble than he knows how to handle.
 There always gotta be complications and frictions, or things like ideal lives that you imagined differently.
 Everything standing in between -- sometimes it almost feels like the whole world stands in between them.